 Fortunately, you don’t have to grin and bear it by living with an unsightly boiler.
-We’re going to take you step-by-step through the process of how to box in a boiler, transforming it from an eyesore into a feature.
+We’ll take you step-by-step through how to box in a boiler, transforming it from an eyesore into a feature.

 Tools & Materials